4 Features You Need to Optimize Design Reuse

 With some systems, there can be a large number of files on individual engineering workstations to support active work in progress.
 If one developer wants to reuse components from a similar project stored on another workstation, it gets complicated.
-If they are using Git-based version control, they would need an entire repository to get one file.
+If they are using Git-based data management, they would need an entire repository to get one file.

 To maximize code and design reuse, you need to be able to reuse all digital assets.
 Often entire projects are too big to fit into a single repo.
 Git limits the number of files in a repo and overall repo size.
 Remember that 10GB file?
 It can’t even be stored in Git.
 And designs are on an entire other system.

 Even if the files are small, there are tens of thousands of files in a typical semiconductor project.
 As their version history grows, the performance of operations can be negatively impacted.
 As a result, the system will slow down unacceptably.

 Instead of copying files from a server to individual workstations, you should look for a data management system that supports advanced replication technology.
 This provides high-performance, local access to versioned files for remote teams in each office.